Primary Mortgage Market Explained

 Within the secondary mortgage market, investors buy and sell existing mortgages created by the primary mortgage market which are packaged within mortgage-backed securities.
 Once the mortgage has closed, the loan enters the secondary mortgage market.

-The purpose of the secondary mortgage market is to keep interest rates low.
+The purpose of the secondary mortgage market is to keep housing market interest rates low.
 This is accomplished when investors buy guaranteed mortgages from lenders.
 At that point, the primary lender has more capital available to lend to another borrower and allows the cycle to continue.
 Without the secondary mortgage market, lenders would be crunched for capital to lend home buyers, which would likely lead to increased interest rates.

 So, as a potential home buyer, you will benefit from the cycle that allows lenders to keep their interest rates as low as possible.
 Once you close on a mortgage loan, the primary lender will likely sell your loan within the secondary mortgage market.
+It’s in that sense that the primary and secondary mortgage markets are connected.

 The Bottom Line: Financing Homeownership Happens In The Primary Mortgage Market

 As you seek to understand the mortgage loan process, the primary mortgage market is a critical piece of the puzzle.
-Without the primary mortgage market, the real estate industry would grind to a screeching halt.
+Without it, the real estate industry would grind to a screeching halt.
 Borrowers who need the help of a lender to achieve their goal of homeownership will find what they’re looking for in the primary mortgage market.